Frequently asked Questions

 What kind of camera do you use?

-I shoot with a Nikon D3300 and a 50mm 1.8 lens.
+I shoot with a Nikon D3300 and a 50mm 1.8 lens most of the time.
 About time for an upgrade but she’s served me so well!
 I’m saving up for a macro lens, too for those drool-worthy close-ups.

 Did you go to culinary school?